clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 |CL| employs a proactive and measured approach to addressing known
-and fixable Common Vulnerabilities and Exposures (CVEs) disclosures.
+and fixable Common Vulnerabilities and Exposures (CVEs).
 Packages are automatically scanned against CVEs at least daily, and security updates and patches are deployed as soon as they are available.